Europe sees more signs of hope as Italy's virus curve falls - KVIA

 Europe sees more signs of hope as Italy’s virus curve falls

-ROME (AP) — Europe is seeing further signs of hope in the coronavirus outbreak as Italy’s daily death toll was at its lowest in more than two weeks and health officials noted with caution Sunday that the infection curve was finally descending.
-In Spain, new deaths dropped for the third straight day,
+ROME (AP) — Europe saw further signs of hope in the coronavirus outbreak Sunday as Italy’s daily death toll was at its lowest in more than two weeks and its infection curve was finally on a downward slope.
+In Spain, new deaths dropped for the third straight day.

-But the optimism was tempered by Britain’s jump in coronavirus deaths that outpaced the daily toll in Italy.
+But the optimism was tempered by Britain’s jump in virus deaths that outpaced the daily toll in Italy.

 Angelo Borrelli, the head of Italy’s Civil Protection agency on Sunday, said there were 525 deaths in the 24-hour period since Saturday evening.
 That’s the lowest such figure in the country since 427 deaths were registered on March 19.